jfoshea/Advanced-Road-Lane-Line-Detection/writeup.md

 ## Create a Class Line().

 ### Conclusion
 I learned a lot of new concepts on this project.
 I spent most of the times exploring color space and finding an elegant solution to line fitting.
-I made videos for for both the project and challenge videos.
+I noticed the projection polgon leans slightly to the right sometimes.
+Videos for lane projection can be found here:
+[project_video_out.mp4] (https://github.com/jfoshea/SDC-AdvancedLaneLines/blob/master/project_video_output.mp4)
+[challenge_video_out.mp4] (https://github.com/jfoshea/SDC-AdvancedLaneLines/blob/master/challenge_video_output.mp4)